Sauron971/Java-course-Junior/README.md

 # Java-course-Junior
-Java from Scratch to Junior + Preparing for an interview
+The files that remained after completing the course on the Stepik website "Java from Scratch to Junior + Preparing for an interview" are collected.
+There are also certificates of completion of this course